polkadot-developers/docs-sandbox/source/docs/tutorials/07-add-a-pallet.md

 This tutorial introduces the basic steps for adding a new pallet to the runtime for the node template.
 The steps are similar any time you want to add a new FRAME pallet to the runtime.
-However, each pallet requires specific configuration settings.
+However, each pallet requires specific configuration settings—for example, the specific parameters and types required to perform the functions that the pallet implements.
-For this tutorial, you'll add the [Nicks pallet](/rustdocs/latest/pallet_nicks/index.html) to the runtime for the node template using the configuration settings that are specific to the Nicks pallet.
+For this tutorial, you'll add the [Nicks pallet](https://paritytech.github.io/substrate/master/pallet_nicks/index.html) to the runtime for the node template, so you'll see how to configure the settings that are specific to the Nicks pallet.
+The Nicks pallet allows blockchain users to pay a deposit to reserve a nickname for an account they control.
+It implements the following functions:

+* The `set_name` function to collect a deposit and set the name of an account if the name is not already taken.
+* The `clear_name`  function to remove the name associated with an account and return the deposit.
+* The `kill_name` function to forcibly remove an account name without returning the deposit.

-This tutorial is a stepping stone to more advanced tutorials that illustrate how to add pallets with more complex configuration settings and how to create custom pallets.
+Note that this tutorial is a stepping stone to more advanced tutorials that illustrate how to add pallets with more complex configuration settings, how to create custom pallets, and how to publish pallets.

 ## Before you begin

 Before you begin, verify the following:

-* You have configured your environment for Substrate development by installing [Rust and the Rust toolchain](/v3/getting-started/installation).
+* You have configured your environment for Substrate development by installing [Rust and the Rust toolchain](../main-docs/03-install/rust-builds.md).

-* You have completed the [Build a local blockchain](./01-build-local-blockchain.md) tutoral and have the Substrate node template installed locally.
+* You have completed the [Build a local blockchain](./01-build-local-blockchain.md) tutorial and have the Substrate node template installed locally.

 * You are generally familiar with software development and using command-line interfaces.